buerokratt/POC-DMR.Cross-functional-requirements/docs/technical/integration-testing-strategy.md

 All integration tests will be written using C# and XUnit.
 This is a consistent choice with the unit tests for the Bürokratt system.

-The tests will use an `appsettings.json` and `appsettings.developments.json` files to store configuration information for accessing components (endpoints, api keys etc).
+The tests will use an `appsettings.json` and `appsettings.developments.json` files (or access environment variables if running in a pipeline) to store configuration information for accessing components (endpoints, api keys etc).

 Developers will be able to run tests locally using the `dotnet test` command.